Anime0t4ku/NFC-Card-Generator/readme.md

 - One-click access to the output folder
 - Visual feedback when images are successfully saved
 - Includes a bundled system logo pack for use with the templates
+- Artwork search powered by the SteamGridDB API

 ---